 - 1. This class requires a large group project.
 Instructions will be provided as the semester progresses. - 2.
-We will meet in class on Nov 21st so Thanksgiving travel plans should be made after that point.
-Likewise, our final exam is scheduled for Thursday of finals week, so you should not plan to leave campus before then. - 3.
+We will meet in class on Nov 26th so Thanksgiving travel plans should be made after that point.
+Likewise, our final exam is scheduled for Tuesday of finals week, so you should not plan to leave campus before then. - 3.
 We will abide by the university notifications listed below. - 4.
 PLNU allows up to 25% of course work to be completed in Canvas and this section may use Canvas for much of the course work required.
 It has your assignments listed with due dates set and all the materials needed for the course beyond the textbook so be sure to set your Canvas user preference to get daily reminders for assignments due.
 All written work must be typed, and attention should be paid to form (including grammar, punctuation, spelling, APA formatting and general appearance) as well as content. - 5.
 Late work will be accepted with a point reduction for one week. - 6.
 Integrity is of great importance.
 Plagiarism of any sort will not be tolerated and will result in a grade of "F" for the project and possibly the course. - 7.
+Please join me in selecting "Do not Disturb" on your mobile device(s) and leaving phones off the desk/table you are working at.
+Recording of lectures must be discussed with the professor in advance. - 8.
 Please check your PLNU email account daily.
-This is the way that I will most frequently communicate with you outside of class, and it's also the way the university distributes important information. - 8.
+This is the way that I will most frequently communicate with you outside of class, and it's also the way the university distributes important information. - 9.
 The subject librarian for Communication, Denise Nelson, is available to help you with planning and organizing your research, as well as locating resources for your class assignments.
-She can be reached at dnelson@pointloma.edu or 619-849-2247. - 9.
+She can be reached at dnelson@pointloma.edu or 619-849-2247. - 10.
 We will not maintain an "always on" mentality as it's not a sustainable way to conduct our work this semester.
-To that end, I am committed to responding to emails within 24 hours (and on Mondays for emails sent to me Fri-Sun). - 10.
+To that end, I am committed to responding to emails within 24 hours (and on Mondays for emails sent to me Fri-Sun). - 11.
 This syllabus serves as the contract between the students and professor.
 Your continued enrollment in the course serves as agreement to abide by the policies and information set forth here.
 Please do not expect exceptions to be made for you.